 Have you been thinking about packing up to retire but haven’t decided where you want to live?
 Consider Los Angeles.
-Say What?
+Say what?
 LA is not usually on one of those best places to retire lists.
-Most lists feature quaint little towns across America and not big urban cities.
+Most lists feature quaint little towns in Midwest America and not big urban cities.
 But hear me out.
-I’ve lived in Los Angeles most of my life and I think it’s an extraordinary place to live.
+I’ve lived in Los Angeles most of my life and it’s an extraordinary place to live.

 That said, here are 7 reasons I love Los Angeles and why I think it’s one of the best places to retire.

 1. Los Angeles is rich in culture, diversity, and tolerance

 Our enlightened mayor, Eric Garcetti, and hard-working Governors, Jerry “Moonbeam” Brown and Gavin Newsom have both contributed to making Los Angeles an even better place to live in the last few years.
 They’re dedicated to bringing people of all races, religions, and cultures together in harmony, are committed to improving the environment, improving education, building businesses, and taking care of the homeless.

 Sometimes people from other parts of the country see news stories about our homeless problem but don’t factor in that we have warm weather most of the time.
 That’s one reason why we tend to have more homeless people than most states.

 LA’s police department, fire department, and other first responders are second-to-none.
 They’re often sent to other states to help during disasters.
 Sure, there’s crime like any other big city.
 We’ve even had intense riots in the past, but they’ve taught us the importance of working together and why we need to respect each other.
 Our crime rate has dropped significantly in recent years.